nazonohito51/dependency-analyzer/README.md

 This library analyze dependencies in your repository, and take some way of using it to you.(Example: Create UML graph, Verify by your rule, Detect cycle path)

 ## Basic Usages
+This library have 3 functions.
+If you have error when use them, see [Trouble Shooting](#Trouble shooting).

 ### Create dependency graph

 ![graph](./dependency_graph_sample.png)